fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/recipient.md

 FORMAT: 1A
 HOST: https://api.usaspending.gov

-# Recipient Duns [/api/v2/recipient/duns/]
+# Recipient Duns [/api/v2/recipient/]

 These endpoints are used to power USAspending.gov's recipient profile pages.
 This data can be used to visualize the government spending that pertains to a specific recipient.

 ## POST

-This endpoint returns a list of recipients, their level, DUNS, and amount.
+This endpoint returns a list of recipients, their level, DUNS, UEI, and amount.

 + Request (application/json)
     + Schema